 We support any OS with a C++11 compiler.
 The code has been tested on Android, iOS, Windows, Linux, Raspberry Pi and many custom embedded devices (e.g. Cameras).

-The Github repository contains binaries for Android and Raspberry Pi as reference code to allow developers to test the implementation.
+The Github repository contains binaries for Android, Raspberry Pi, Linux and Windows as reference code to allow developers to test the implementation.
 This reference implementation comes with both Java and C++ APIs.
-The API is common to all operating systems which means you can develop and test your application on Android or Raspberry Pi and when you’re ready to move forward we’ll provide the binaries for your OS.
+The API is common to all operating systems which means you can develop and test your application on Android, Raspberry Pi, Linux or Windows and when you’re ready to move forward we’ll provide the binaries for your OS.

 We officially support any ARM32 (AArch32), ARM64 (AArch64), X86 and X86_64 architecture.
 The SDK have been tested on all these CPUs.

 MIPS32/64 may work but haven’t been tested and would be horribly slow as there is no SIMD acceleration written for these architectures.